Federal Mail Fraud Defense

 These are just examples of some of the factual details that are relevant to an effective defense of a mail fraud charge.
 They also demonstrate why it is a mistake to talk to the FBI or any other federal agent without first talking to an experienced criminal defense attorney.
 Even if you are told that you are “only a witness,” don’t talk to federal agents by yourself.

-Local Expertise in Federal Courts.
-Given how extreme the potential punishments are under federal law for mail fraud, it is critical that you work with an experienced federal mail fraud defense lawyer.
+Given how extreme the potential punishments are under federal law for mail fraud, it is critical that you work with an experienced federal mail fraud defense lawyer who has local expertise in federal courts.
 Whether your situation involves the FBI or any other federal agency, or whether you may only be a “witness” in a mail fraud case, or whether you have been accused of being more actively involved in a federal mail fraud conspiracy, the Law Offices of Jerod Gunsberg will aggressively defend any mail fraud-related charge based on our extensive experience in the Federal courts in Los Angeles, Orange County, and Riverside.

 For a free and confidential consultation, call Los Angeles criminal defense attorney Jerod Gunsberg at (323) 633-3423 or get in touch via the secure contact form on this page.
 Help is available 24 hours a day, 7 days a week.